-- D. Pais, P. M. Hogan, T. Schlegel, N. R. Franks, N. E. Leonard, and J. A. Marshall.
+- [1] D. Pais, P. M. Hogan, T. Schlegel, N. R. Franks, N. E. Leonard, and J. A. Marshall.
 A mechanism for value-sensitive decision-making.
 PloS one, 8(9):e73216, 2013. - [2] P. Reverdy.
 Performance metrics for a physically-situated stimulus response task.
-In The 4th Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM), 2019.
+In The 4th Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM), 2019. - [3] P. Reverdy, V. Vasilopoulos, and D. E. Koditschek.

-$^{1}$ The mechanism is neat: encode the decision about which task to perform be encoded in a scalar variable, and endow that variable with dynamics embedding the unfolding of a pitchfork bifurcation; using feedback from the agent's location on the unfolding parameters, I constructed a system that would switch tasks once its current task was completed

-- [3] P. Reverdy, V. Vasilopoulos, and D. E. Koditschek.
 Motivation dynamics for autonomous composition of navigation tasks.
 IEEE Transactions on Robotics, 2021. - [4] P. B. Reverdy.
 A route to limit cycles via unfolding the pitchfork with feedback.
+In American Control Conference, 2019.

+&lt;sup>1The mechanism is neat: encode the decision about which task to perform should be encoded in a scalar variable, and endow that variable with dynamics embedding the unfolding of a pitchfork bifurcation; using feedback from the agent's location on the unfolding parameters, I constructed a system that would switch tasks once its current task was completed

-In American Control Conference, 2019. - [5] P. B. Reverdy.
+- [5] P. B. Reverdy.
 Two paths to finding the pitchfork bifurcation in motivation dynamics.
 In Proc.
 IEEE Conf.
 Decision and Control, pages 8030-8035, 2019. - [6] P. B. Reverdy and D. E. Koditschek.
 A dynamical system for prioritizing and coordinating motivations.
 SIAM Journal on Applied Dynamical Systems, 17(2):1683-1715, 2018. - [7] C. A. Thompson and P. B. Reverdy.
 Drive-based motivation for coordination of limit cycle behaviors.
 In Proc.
 IEEE Conf.
 Decision and Control, 2019.